JMeter Arrivals Thread Group element is specially created for the case where no. of orders to be submitted in an hour; is known.

 For example, 2000 orders are purchased on an e-commerce every day, 1000 movie tickets are booked every hour on a movie ticket booking application, 10 licenses of software are purchased every minute etc.

 One point to be noted here, I did not talk about the number of users in the above-mentioned scenarios, it means that the arrival rate can be controlled by 1 or multiple threads.
 In case the arrival rate is too high then you can cap the number of threads.
 This option is available.
-Another best thing about Arrivals Thread Group is all the active threads are stopped in a graceful manner at the end of the test. i.e. all the threads complete their iteration and then exit from the test.
-Now, let’s try to discuss more in detail.
+Another best thing about the Arrivals Thread Group is all the active threads are stopped in a graceful manner at the end of the test. i.e. all the threads complete their iteration and then exit from the test.
+Now, let’s try to discuss this more in detail.

-How to download ‘Arrivals Thread Group’ plug-in?
+How to download the ‘Arrivals Thread Group’ plug-in?

 - Click on the link to download Arrivals Thread Group JMeter Plugin

 - Unzip the folder

 - Copy the file jmeter-plugins-cmn-jmeter-<version>.jar to lib folder of Apache JMeter